amtzespinosa/python-hacking-tools/README.md

 **Installation**

 Download the `arptool.zip` inside **[ARPTool](/Networking/ARPTool/CLI/)** folder.
-Once decompressed, run `install.sh`.
+Once decompressed, run `sudo bash install.sh`.
 This script will make it easier to execute the tool through the terminal but you can still execute the tool as a Python script.
 If you want to uninstall **arptool** just run the command `arptool-uninstall`.

 **ARP Scan:**